 An additional downside or consideration to keep in mind is the fact that you have to stay with the company all the way through an exit.
 As companies are staying private longer, this could take many many years even if the company is doing great.
 If you are forced to leave or have better career options and choose to do so, you have limited time to exercise your options.
 At that point, the cost of exercising your options (strike price + tax) may be too high.

 2. Exercise Upon Termination

 This takes us to the second option – exercise upon termination.
 Most companies will require that you exercise your vested options within 30-90 days from the day you leave the company.
-During this time frame you will need to come up with the money required to exercise your options – the strike price times the number of options you got vested.
+During this time frame you will need to come up with the money required to exercise your options – the strike price times the number of options you have vested.
 You may also need to pay taxes on the difference between your strike price and the current value of the stock the day you left.
 What’s ironic is that the more successful the company you worked for is, the higher the tax bill you may have to pay.
 If the company has experienced hyper-growth and you’ve worked there for a while, your tax bill may even exceed the exercise cost of the options.
 If your granted options are NSO, they will be taxed as ordinary income.
 If they are ISOs and you work in tech, it is possible that will you have to pay Alternative Minimum Tax (read more here).
 In both cases, if the company did well you can expect the tax bill to be significant.
 (Note: the new 2018 tax bill may allow you to defer such taxes for up to five years, but it does not remove your liability to pay them).

 3. Exercise Early

 The third and last option is to exercise early.
 This means exercising your options while you still work for the company and preferably as early as you get them.
 Some companies allow this early exercise, which means you can exercise your options before they even start vesting.
 If you leave before they all vest, you get the money for the unvested portion back from the company.
 The best point in time to come to a decision about option three is when you join the company, and that’s what sets it apart from options one and two.